nus-cs2030s/2324-s2/docs/style.md

 java -jar ~cs2030s/bin/checkstyle.jar -c ~cs2030s/bin/cs2030_checks.xml *.java
 ```

-The labs and exams may have different stylecheck configurations.
-See the corresponding instructions in the labs/exam papers.
+The exercises and exams may have different stylecheck configurations.
+See the corresponding instructions in the exercises/exam papers.

 Hint: put the command into a `bash` script so that you do not need to type such a long string all the time.